AssetFetch/spec/spec.md

 This whole process is comparable to the rarely used [agent-driven content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#agent-driven_negotiation) in the HTTP standard.

 ### Unlocking (Optional)
-The provider MAY allow any user to download any asset for free and without authentication, but it MAY also require payment for an asset.
+The provider MAY allow any user to download any asset for free and without authentication or restrictions, but it MAY also require payment for an asset.
-To accommodate this, providers are able to mark resources as "unlockable", requiring further deliberate action by the client and user to access them.
+To accommodate this, providers are able to mark resources as "unlockable", requiring further deliberate action by the client and user to access the files associated with their components.
-Unlocking can happen with varying degrees of granularity, either in one go for all implementations of an asset at once, only for specific implementations or even on a component-by-component basis.
+Unlocking can happen with varying degrees of granularity, either in one go for an entire asset, only for specific implementations or even on a component-by-component basis.

-When responding with the implementation list the provider MAY withhold certain datablocks relating to downloading from the implementation's components.
+When responding with the implementation list the provider MAY withhold certain datablocks related to downloading from the implementation's components.
-If it does that, then it MUST instead provide two additional datablocks describing possible "unlocking queries" that the client can perform (along with their prices) and a query for how to obtain the actual download link for any component that does not have one yet.
+If it does that, then it MUST instead provide two additional datablocks describing one or multiple "unlocking queries" that the client can perform (along with their prices) and a query for how to obtain the actual download link after unlocking the resource.

 The client SHOULD then present the required unlocking action (along with the accompanying charges to their account) to the user.
-If the user agrees, the client first performs the unlocking query (or queries) and then queries the provider for the previously withheld datablocks which contain the real (possibly temporary) download links.
+If the user agrees, the client first performs the unlocking query (or queries) and then queries the provider for the previously withheld datablocks which contain the real (possibly temporarily generated) download links.

 ### Downloading and Handling
 After choosing a suitable implementation and unlocking all of it's datablocks (if required), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.